raikel/evphoto/README.rst

 REST API
 ========

-The base url of the REST API is `http://localhost:8000/api`
+The base url of the REST API is `http://localhost:8000/api`.
+The API documentation can be accessed at `http://localhost:8000/api/docs/swagger/` (in swagger format) or at `http://localhost:8000/api/docs/redoc/` (in redoc format)

 Admin interface
 ========